null

 What Is Tea Staining on Stainless Steel?

 It occurs when fine iron or chloride particles from the surrounding environment settle on the steel surface and react with moisture to leave brownish deposits.
-Common contributing factors include proximity to the ocean (salt air), nearby construction or grinding work, heavy chlorinated pool environments, or infrequent cleaning that allows mineral deposits to build up.
+Common contributing factors include proximity to the ocean (salt air), nearby construction or grinding work, salt-chlorinated pools (where dissolved salt levels run considerably higher than plain chlorinated water), or infrequent cleaning that allows deposits to build up and dry on the surface.

 Step 1 — Regular Rinse

-Rinse the spillway with fresh water weekly, especially in coastal or high-chlorine environments.
+Rinse the spillway with fresh water weekly, especially in coastal or salt-chlorinated pool environments.
 This removes salt and chloride deposits before they have a chance to stain.

 Step 2 — Mild Clean